balpreet-hiok/RD1/README.md

 # RD1
-RD1 is an encryption.
+RD1, Java Encryption Project.
 Made by Balpreet

 # Usage
 1. Add the jar file in out / artifacts / RD_1_jar to libraries